anothertechs/anothertechs/src/blogs/crypto/morning-star/index.md

 ### Notes

-- Don't use morning star candlestick pattern just to find a trade.
+- Don't use morning star candlestick pattern just to find a forex trade.
 Combine it with at least one indicator or other price signal to get a higher probability of winning.
 - Restrict the use of morning star pattern  when the market deviates.
 Because the accuracy of this candlestick pattern in the side market is not high.

 ## Limitation of Morning Star Pattern